 Froehling has served on numerous statewide committees, including appointments by the Governor to the N.C.
 Domestic Violence Commission and the N.C.
 State Council for Interstate Adult Offender Supervision and by the Senate President Pro Tem to the N.C.
 Child Fatality Task Force.
 Froehling also served on the N.C.
 Supreme Court Dispute Resolution Custody and Visitation Mediation Advisory Committee and the Administrative Office of the Courts Domestic Violence Advisory Committee.
 Froehling was named a Woman of Distinction by the Women’s Forum of N.C. in November 2013 in appreciation of her service on statewide boards and commissions.
 In November 2014 she was awarded a 2014 Women of Justice Award by North Carolina Lawyers Weekly.

-Froehling is a member of the Women’s Forum of N.C. and currently serves on the Board of Directors of the N.C.
+Froehling currently serves on the Board of Directors of the N.C.
 Association of Women Attorneys and the N.C.
-Victims Assistance Network, as well as the Pro Bono Activities Committee for the N.C.
+Victims Assistance Network, as well as Co-Chair of the Pro Bono Activities Committee for the N.C.
 Bar Association, and the N.C.
 Veterans Pro Bono Network.
 She has previously served on several statewide and local boards, including N.C.
 Women United, N.C.
 Coalition Against Domestic Violence, the Durham Crisis Response Center, and the Orange County Women’s Center.
 Froehling has presented at many statewide and national conferences, including the National College of District Attorneys, the National Coalition Against Domestic Violence, the N.C.
 Federal Domestic Violence Conference, the N.C.
 Victims Assistance Network, the N.C.
 Rural Courts Commission, and the N.C.
 Center for Non-Profits.

 Froehling received her undergraduate degree in business administration with honors from Appalachian State University in Boone, N.C. where she grew up.
 She lives in Hillsborough where she enjoys spending time with her son and volunteering with Independent Animal Rescue.